 - Continuous Improvement of the Service

 It is responsible for understanding the needs of the business and its strategy for developing information technologies.
 Additionally, it develops business cases to justify new services or manage changes in existing ones.
-It is also used to decide which services are going to bring value to the business, build relationships, consolidate the budget and identify, analyze and manage risk.
+It is also used to decide which services are going to bring value to the business, build relationships, consolidate the budget and identify, analyse and manage risk.

-The pillar of Service Strategy develops several areas such as general strategy, competitiveness and market positioning, type of service providers, service management as a strategic factor, organization design, key processes and activities, financial management, service portfolio, Demand management and key responsibilities in the service strategy.
+The pillar of Service Strategy develops several areas such as general strategy, competitiveness and market positioning, type of service providers, service management as a strategic factor, organisation design, key processes and activities, financial management, service portfolio, Demand management and key responsibilities in the service strategy.

 It is where the design of services, processes, architectures, policies, and documentation are developed.
 In addition, service level management, capacity management design, service continuity, supplier management, and key responsibilities in the design of services are established.

 This pillar defines KPI metrics, or performance indicators, to obtain critical success factors (CFS) to document service requirements and the overall design of the solution.
-It designs, for example all plans of what we have learned from customers or the organization, the development of scalable services for configuration and continuity of capacity, availability, and security of delivered services.
+It designs, for example all plans of what we have learned from customers or the organisation, the development of scalable services for configuration and continuity of capacity, availability, and security of delivered services.
 All this is developed in a coordinated way to ensure that goals and objectives are achieved.